arkinj/ur3e-basics/README.md

 ### dockerfile-ur3e-basics
 This dockerfile can be used to build an image that starts with the provided ROS Noetic docker image and builds the required robot libraries on top of it.
 It also adds dependencies for the Realsense cameras, python AprilTags library, and various useful packages for development & debugging.

-### dockerfile-nvidia-ros
-This dockerfile provides a base image that starts with the provided nvidia docker image (cuda11.1.1 & ubuntu 20.04) and builds ROS Noetic on top of it.
-This can be used as the base image if it is useful to access an Nvidia GPU on the host machine while inside the docker container.

-## Build Docker Image & Run Container (no Nvidia)
+## Build Docker Image & Run Container
-These instructions are for building & running a docker image that does NOT provide functionality to use a host machine's nvidia GPU.
+These instructions are for building & running the docker image.
 These steps assume you are at the root of the repo.

 ### Instructions
 1. Build the image.
 Note that this can take a few minutes when building from scratch.